-PG&E encourages applicants to demonstrate how the grant funding will support locally-driven efforts to build greater climate resilience and that engage and inform stakeholders―both within and beyond your local community.
+PG&E encouraged applicants to demonstrate how the grant funding will support locally-driven efforts to build greater climate resilience and engage and inform stakeholders―both within and beyond the local community.
 Grantees will be expected to work with PG&E to share results publicly with key constituents and stakeholders to promote replicability and lessons learned.

-PG&E also encourages applicants to include identified in-kind matching funds or services that will contribute to the overall magnitude and success of the project.
+PG&E also encouraged applicants to include identified in-kind matching funds or services that will contribute to the overall magnitude and success of the project.

 Eligibility and evaluation criteria

 To be eligible for these grants, applicants must:

 To assess grant proposals, PG&E will use the following criteria: